The sun was beginning to set when Irian Perch finally came into view.

 He was silent for a moment, staring intently at the writing, and then, slowly, as it scrolled by, the words began to mutate into common.
 Fynn was amazed at what he was watching.

-“It’s a demonic spell,” Aebaloth explained, not breaking his attention from the wall.
+“It’s a Yunai spell,” Aebaloth explained, not breaking his attention from the wall.
 Shared magic that allows a hidden language to be seen among trusted parties.
 In other words, my mind is translating it for you.”